 I am not exactly what you would call a Glamis camper.
-Living in southern California my whole life I had so many friends who would pilgrimage to these epic sand dunes a hundred miles to the east of Palm Springs every holiday weekend.
-Even though our good friends have some very expensive and fun off-road toys we have always spent our weekends beneath the pines of the eastern Sierra mountains taking the dirt bikes and Yamaha side by side to Obsidian Dome and exploring the old Jeep roads near Mammoth Lake.
-This Thanksgiving weekend we decided to do something a little off the wall for us and check out the miles and miles of sand fifty miles from the Mexican border.
-We had a ton of fun, a lot of adventures and came away from this holiday weekend with some great tips for a newbie’s first trip to Glamis.
+Living in Southern California my whole life I had so many friends who would pilgrimage to these epic sand dunes a hundred miles to the east of Palm Springs every holiday weekend.
+Even though our good friends have some expensive and fun off-road toys we have always spent our weekends beneath the pines of the eastern Sierra mountains taking the dirt bikes and Yamaha side by side to Obsidian Dome and exploring the old Jeep roads near Mammoth Lake.
+This Thanksgiving weekend we decided to do something a little bizarre for us and check out the miles and miles of sand fifty miles from the Mexican border.
+We had a ton of fun, a lot of adventures, and came away from this holiday weekend with some terrific tips for a newbie’s first trip to Glamis.

 Glamis Sand Dunes

-Glamis Dunes is found in the Imperial Valley of California.
+Glamis Sand Dunes is found in the Imperial Valley of California.
+(Map below)